ELeeAstro/mini_chem/README.md

 This is generally slower than the (in previous versions) [Pairwise Summation](https://en.wikipedia.org/wiki/Pairwise_summation) method for small timesteps, but is more accurate and actually faster when longer timesteps are considered.
 This behavior is also seen in the [FRECKLL](https://ui.adsabs.harvard.edu/abs/2022arXiv220911203A/abstract) kinetic code, which uses a 'distillation' technique to reduce the condition number.
 Naive summation typically produces the wrong answer, showing the importance of considering more accurate summation methods.

-This code is in active development and aims to have continual improvements to stability and speed, please report bugs or improvements you find.

 All source code has been tested with the gcc (gfortran) and intel (ifx) compilers.
 Other compilers are under testing.